betheden/hebrew-grammar/content/conjunction.rst

           determined from the context.
 If in doubt, consult a dictionary or lexicon for the exact meaning of any specific occurrence.

+.. _conjunction-concessive:

 כִּי אִם
 ~~~~~~~~

 Sometimes the words כִּי and אִם are paired together to form a compound conjunction that functions most often as a strong contrastive
-or a strong concessive.
+or a strong concessive ("except").
 In English, it is usually translated as "but",
 "but if", or "except".
 It is recommended to always consult a dictionary
 or lexicon for the exact meaning of any specific occurrence of this
 compound conjunction.